Long-Lived Mechanically-Detected Molecular Spins for Quantum Sensing: Sensitivity and Outlook

 For sensing external fields, we consider an XYXYd-$N$ sequence similar to the inset of Fig.~\ref{fig3}(b), with the phase of the last AHP shifted by $\pi/2$.
 For a sinusoidal longitudinal field with amplitude $B_\mathrm{ext}$ centered at a filter-function lobe with weight $\Gamma$, the resulting correlation signal takes the form $\sin(NT\Gamma \gamma_e B_\mathrm{ext}) e^{-NT/T_d}$.
 For a fixed total acquisition time $\tau_{\mathrm{acq}}$, the SNR is

 where $\tau_\mathrm{ovh} = 2~\mathrm{ms}$ accounts for the overhead per shot arising from finite rise and fall times in the MAGGIC protocol \cite{Rose2018}.
-The detection threshold $B_{\min}(\Lambda,\tau_\mathrm{acq})$ is defined as the smallest field amplitude for which $\mathrm{SNR}(B_{\min},\tau_0,N)=1$, obtained by minimizing $B_\mathrm{ext}$ over experimentally permissible values of $\tau_0$ and $N$ at fixed $\Lambda$ and $\tau_\mathrm{acq}$.
+The detection threshold $B_{\min}(N_s\mathcal{R},\tau_\mathrm{acq})$ is defined as the smallest field amplitude for which $\mathrm{SNR}(B_{\min},\tau_0,\tau_m,N)=1$, obtained by minimizing $B_\mathrm{min}$ over experimentally permissible values of $\tau_0$, $\tau_m$ and $N$ at fixed $N_s\mathcal{R}$ and $\tau_\mathrm{acq}$.
+The spin-correlation time $\tau_m$ can be experimentally reduced by using scrambling pulses to re-randomize the spin ensemble \cite{Degen2007}.
+Accordingly, the optimization over $\tau_m$ is restricted to values below the maximum correlation time of 68~ms obtained in our measurements.
 The details of the optimization are provided in the Supplemental Material \cite{Supplements}.
 Note that unlike sensitivities defined from the local slope of the signal, this definition remains valid in the general nonlinear response regime of the sensor spin to the field.
-Figure~\ref{fig5}(a) depicts a plot of the calculated $B_{\mathrm{min}}(\Lambda,\tau_\mathrm{acq})$ detection threshold.
-The calculation assumes the same XYXYd parameters used in Section~\ref{sec:extField}, i.e. $\Gamma = 0.34$ (first lobe), $T = 1.78~\mu$s and $T_d = 104~\mu$s.